Dkreick/AD2B/README.md

 #### Player Actions:

-• Write this from the perspective of “you see this, then you click on the button then the screen does such-and-such” and so on.
 • You navigate in the map to a certain location, in the middle of travel a popup can  show displaying some random event, depending on your actions it may will lead you to a fight for example, in that case you need to defeat the enemy in order to continue your journey.

 ## Gameplay Features